OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-space-resources.md

    6. Set the `Octopus Server URL` field to the URL of the Octopus server to create the new space in.
 The default value of `#{Octopus.Web.ServerUri}` references the URL of the current Octopus instance.
    7. Set the `Octopus API Key` field to the API key used when accessing the instance defined in the `Octopus Server URL` field.
    8. Set the `Terraform Additional Apply Params` field to a list of additional arguments to pass to the `terraform apply` command.
 This field is typically used to define the value of any Terraform variables.
 However, there are typically no variables that need to be defined when creating a space, so leave this field blank unless you have a specific reason to pass an argument to Terraform.
-   9. Set the `Terraform Additional Init Params` field to a list of additional arguments to pass to the `terafrom init` command.
+   9. Set the `Terraform Additional Init Params` field to a list of additional arguments to pass to the `terraform init` command.
    10. Each `Octopus - Create Octoterra Space` step exposes values relating to their specific Terraform backend.
 For example, the `Octopus - Create Octoterra Space (S3 Backend)` step exposes fields to configure the S3 bucket, key, and region where the Terraform state is saved.
 Other steps have similar fields.
 3. Add one of the steps called `Octopus - Populate Octoterra Space`.
 Each step indicates the Terraform backend it supports.
 For example, the `Octopus - Populate Octoterra Space (S3 Backend)` step configures a S3 Terraform backend.
     1. Configure the step to run on a worker with a recent version of Terraform installed, or use the `octopuslabs/terraform-workertools` container image.